Geography

 What is the newest country in Asia?

-Timor-Leste (East Timor) is the newest country in Asia, having restored independence on May 20, 2002.
-It was the first new sovereign state of the 21st century to gain independence, after decades of Portuguese colonial rule and a brutal 24-year Indonesian occupation.
+Timor-Leste (East Timor) is the newest country in Asia, having gained full independence on May 20, 2002.
+It was also the first new sovereign state of the 21st century.
+The nation occupies the eastern half of the island of Timor in Southeast Asia.

-Indonesia invaded East Timor in December 1975, just nine days after the territory declared independence from Portugal.
-The Suharto government feared a communist-leaning state on its doorstep and sought to incorporate the territory.
-The invasion was tacitly approved by the US and Australia.
-The occupation lasted 24 years and caused an estimated 100,000 to 180,000 deaths from fighting, famine, and disease.
+Indonesia invaded East Timor on December 7, 1975, just nine days after East Timor declared independence from Portugal.
+The Suharto government feared a communist state on its border (the leftist Fretilin party had gained power) and sought to incorporate the territory.
+The 24-year occupation resulted in an estimated 100,000-180,000 deaths from fighting, famine, and disease.

 Is Timor-Leste worth visiting?